Justified by faith alone or by faith and works?

 Now, let us examine some of the verses more closely.

 Verse2:14, is a reference to a profession of faith before men.
 It is obvious that a faith that does not bear the fruit of good work is a counterfeit faith.
 It was made by the lips only.
-That is why James uses the term "says that he has faith".
+That is why James uses the term "says" - "if a man says that he has faith".

 Verse2:17, is re-stating that a faith that does not produce the fruit of good works is dead...it is no faith at all, just an imitation of faith.